hoodjac2/awsome-availability-zones-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+--- ABOVE IS AUTO GENERATED ------

+This project was done by five Michigan State University students in the fall of 2021.
+The purpose of this front end is to display latency data between regions by using Leaflet and OpenStreetMap and AngularMaterials.
+To get this project to work correctly, please follow the instructions for the back-end to setup the data collection algorithms before using this front end.
+In the AWS console, a API will need to be created to retrieve data from a DynamoDB.
+As long as the api address is up and running the front end should function as intended.